MCP Server Setup

 Get a key from the Tiny Systems platform: Settings → Developer Keys.

-claude mcp add tinysystems-local mcp-server serve \
+claude mcp add tinysystems mcp-server serve \

 --namespace tinysystems \